Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Numerical Experiments

-The state $x \in \mathbb{R}^{13}$ comprises position $r \in \mathbb{R}^3$, linear velocity $v \in \mathbb{R}^3$, unit quaternion $q \in \mathbb{R}^4$, and body-frame angular velocity $\omega \in \mathbb{R}^3$.
-The control $u \in \mathbb{R}^4$ consists of total thrust and body-frame torques.
-The continuous-time dynamics follow standard Newton-Euler equations with a mass of 1.0 kg and gravity of 9.81 m/s$^2$.
-The dynamics are discretized via a 4th-order Runge-Kutta integration scheme and linearized using JAX's automatic differentiation.
+The continuous-time dynamics follow standard Newton-Euler equations (detailed in \cite{folk2023rotorpypythonbasedmultirotorsimulator}), assuming a mass of $1.0\text{ kg}$ and gravity of $9.81\text{ m/s}^2$.
+These dynamics are discretized via a 4th-order Runge-Kutta scheme and linearized using JAX's automatic differentiation.